 Refer to your owner’s manual to verify whether the maker recommends a different type of engine oil when temperatures dip.
 Those who live in the coldest climates can sometimes benefit from a specific viscosity when winter weather is at its harshest.

 One of the components most susceptible to the chill is your car or truck’s battery.
-If you’re comfortable with hands-on maintenance, you can takes steps to help keep it running, such as clearing away built-up corrosion from your battery’s posts and connections.
+If you’re comfortable with hands-on maintenance, you can take steps to help keep it running, such as clearing away built-up corrosion from your battery’s posts and connections.
 A good strategy is to take your vehicle in to have the battery tested using professional equipment to ensure it’s not weak or in need of replacement.

 For those who live where temperatures drop below the freezing point, using fuel de-icer on a monthly basis can help prevent the freezing of any moisture in your fuel lines.
 Additionally, it’s recommended that you keep your tank more than half-full for this reason.
 Plus, you’ll be less likely to run short on gas at an inopportune moment.